Teresa Brambilla

-Teresa Brambilla (23 October 1813 – 15 July 1895) was a celebrated Italian soprano most remembered today for having first interpreted the role of Gilda in Verdi's opera Rigoletto.
+Teresa Brambilla (23 October 1813 – 15 July 1895) was an Italian soprano best known for having first interpreted the role of Gilda in Giuseppe Verdi's opera Rigoletto.
 During a career that spanned 20 years, she sang throughout Italy and in other European cities, including Paris, Barcelona and Odessa.

 Life and career

 Teresa Brambilla was born in Cassano d'Adda to a musical family.
 Her parents were Gerolamo and Angela (née Columbo) Brambilla.
 Teresa was one of five sisters who all became opera singers.
 Her elder sister, Marietta (1807–1875) was a contralto who specialised in travesti roles and sang in the premieres of several of Donizetti's operas.
 Her younger sister, Giuseppina (1819–1903) was a mezzo-soprano who appeared in major opera houses in Italy, Spain, and England.
 Her other two sisters, Annetta and Lauretta, were sopranos who had lesser careers, appearing primarily in Italian opera houses.
 Like her sisters, Teresa Brambilla studied at the Milan Conservatory, where she first became acquainted with Giuseppina Strepponi, a fellow student and the future wife of Giuseppe Verdi.